 Schedule of Presenters*:

-* This presenter is somewhat tentative and may change.
+* These presenters are somewhat tentative and may change.

 Your grade will be based on two things; attendance and a short paper submitted at the end of the semester:

 Total 200 pts/1 = 100 % C+ 77-79